-Carla has been volunteering for KARE since 2013 in a variety of areas, but you can most certainly find her teaming with Andrea on KARE Marketing and in Training.
+Carla has been volunteering for KARE since 2013 in a variety of areas, but you can most certainly find her working on KARE Marketing and Training.
 Carla is accredited with the International Association of Behavior Consultants (IAABC) as a Shelter Behavior Affiliate.
-For KARE, she’s developed and taught the Rally FUN-damentals class, assists with Reactive Rover sessions and helps with other class/workshop development.
+For KARE, she’s developed and taught the Rally FUN-damentals class, assists with Reactive Rover sessions, and helps with other class/workshop development.

-Carla’s love for dog behavior began in the early 2000’s after she her misrepresented puppy, Amos, developed fearful aggression during handling and certain high value objects.
+Carla’s love for dog behavior began in the early 2000s after her misrepresented puppy, Amos, developed fearful aggression during handling and around certain high-value objects.
 The warning signs before a bite were almost entirely body language rather than audible.
-Carla began to seek out least intrusive and minimally aversive training to help her and Amos.
-Ten years later, Carla started volunteering at the local shelter where her understanding of dog behavior began to grow and in 2014, she graduated from KARE’s first Canine Behavior Internship Program.
+Carla began to seek out the least intrusive and minimally aversive training to help her and Amos.
+Ten years later, Carla started volunteering at the local shelter where her understanding of dog behavior began to grow, and in 2014, she graduated from KARE’s first Canine Behavior Internship Program.
 Sadly, her beloved Amos passed away in late 2015 due to lymphoma.

 Carla just can’t seem to get enough of dog behavior.
-She’s attended multiple Clicker Expos by the Karen Pryor Academy, IAABC Conference and Aggression in Dogs Conference.
-Her continuing education includes graduation from Susan Friedman’s Living and Learning with Animals (LLA) course and numerous workshops with Terry Ryan, Sue Sternberg, Debbie Jacobs, John Rogerson, Kelly Bollen, Suzzane Clothier and through Fenzi Dog Sports Academy (FDSA).
+She’s attended multiple Clicker Expos by the Karen Pryor Academy, IAABC Conference, and Aggression in Dogs Conference.
+Her continuing education includes graduation from Susan Friedman’s Living and Learning with Animals (LLA) course and numerous workshops with Terry Ryan, Sue Sternberg, Debbie Jacobs, John Rogerson, Kelly Bollen, Suzzane Clothier, and Fenzi Dog Sports Academy (FDSA).

 When Carla isn’t volunteering with KARE, she’s hanging with her partner Chris, and their two KARE forever fosters, Mamma Mia and Maisy Moose.
 Carla also loves art journaling and reading.
 She also has a full-time job as a Systems Engineer/Program Manager so she can fund all of this extra education and fun!

 Laura began volunteering at KARE as an assistant dog trainer.
-Recently she was brought onto the KARE Team as the Training Assistant / Coordinator.
+She was brought onto the KARE Team as the Training Assistant Coordinator.
 She maintains current training classes, implements new programs, and manages scheduling.
 As a trainer, Laura also teaches group classes, assists with Therapy/CGC, and helps with the Reactive Rover program.